PagerDuty/pdagent/README.md

 2. Copy the release GPG signing keys to the `pdagent` project directory so that the VMs can access it. (via `/vagrant/...`)

+        cp -r /path/to/pd-release-keys/gpg-* .

+    This should copy two directories `gpg-general` and `gpg-rpm`

 3. Sync the current contents of the packages repo down from S3:

         scons sync-from-remote-repo repo-root=$S3_BUCKET